pauloesampaio/spotify_song_classifier/README.md

 ## Config

 All configurations are on the `./config/config.yml` file.
-The main blocks are:
+The main groups are:

 - paths configurations: Paths to where to save data, models and so on
-- users: Spotify user ID you want to use
+- users: Spotify user IDs you want to use
 - model: Instructions on how to build the neural network (number of layers, activation function)
-- feaures: Which features to use and how to perform simple feature pre processing
+- features: Which features to use and how to perform simple feature pre processing

 You will also need a credentials file in order to connect with Spotify's API.
 I'm providing a template on `./credentials/credentials.json`
 ## Spotify features